davidgiven/view/README.md

 Acornsoft VIEW
 ==============

-(C) Acornsoft 1984

 # What?

 VIEW is a word processor developed by Acorn for their BBC Micro series of 6502-based computers.
 It was most commonly found on the BBC Master, where it was bundled on ROM alongside its companion spreadsheet, ViewSheet.

-It's a basic but functionality quasi-WYSIWYG word processor supporting justification, tabination, page formatting with headers and footers, multiple rulers, editing of files bigger than will fit in memory (crudely), search-and-replace, word count, text styles, and so on.
+It's a basic but functional semi-WYSIWYG word processor supporting justification, tabination, page formatting with headers and footers, multiple rulers, editing of files bigger than will fit in memory (crudely), search-and-replace, word count, text styles, and so on.
 It also features